taigereye/cs91r/README.md

 $ python plot_opt_policy_costs.py -m <model_version> -p <params_file> -v <tech_stage>
 ```

 To generate the same three plots for an arbitrary policy, run the following command, specifying the model version, tech stage, and parameters file as above, as well as the policy file.
-Note that this command will calculate costs for the entire policy relative to a single tech stage, unlike the optimal policy above.
+As above, the tech stage remains fixed after which costs are calculated.

 ```
-$ python plot_other_policy_costs.py -m <model_version> -p <params_file> -a <policyfile> -v <tech_stage>
+$ python plot_arb_policy_costs.py -m <model_version> -p <params_file> -a <policyfile> -v <tech_stage>
 ```